Ricky-Case/TurnBasedStrategyCourse/README.md

 # Turn Based Strategy Course
 A Turn-Based Strategy video game built following along with [this tutorial](https://www.gamedev.tv/courses/unity-turn-based-strategy).
-- Note: While I am building this project in Unity 6, the lecture videos were all recorded using Unity 2022.
+- Note: While the lecture videos were all recorded using Unity 2022, I have chosen to build this project in Unity 6.
   - I will likely encounter many discrepancies and bugs.
 These will be noted in the Progress Log, below.

-## Requisite Unity Asset Packs
+## Requisite Unity Assets
 ### GameDev.tv
 - Provided Game Assets.